Projects

 Graph neural networks have quickly risen to be the standard technique for machine learning on graph-structured data.
 Yet graph neural networks are usually only applied to static snapshots of graphs, while real-world graphs (social media, publication networks) are continually evolving.
 Evolving graphs come with challenges that are rarely reflected in the graph representation learning literature, such as dealing with new classes in node classification.
 We pursue a lifelong learning approach for graph neural networks on evolving graphs and investigate incremental training, out-of-distribution detection, and issues caused by an imbalanced class distribution.

-- CoLLAs 2024 conference paper on zero-shot learning in graphs
+- CoLLAs 2024 conference paper on zero-shot learning in graphs or on arXiv

 - IJCNN 2023 conference paper on new class detection in graphs